addelovein/proxmox-ps-cloud-init/README.md

 # Proxmox Cloud-Init in Powershell

 ## Looking for Help!
 I am no Powershell genious, however i started this project due to the lack of a simple Sysprep/Proxmox/cloud-init way.
-There are existing however none that focuses soulely on proxmox and there for the projects become to complex.
+There are existing however none that focuses soulely on proxmox and therefor the projects become to complex.

-So Are you a Poweradmin/user and see ways to make this better just Forl and give us a PR.
+So are You a Poweradmin/user and see ways to make this better just Fork it and give us a PR.
 (Please document if needed)

 ## Introduction
 Proxox uses Cloud-init for setting up VMSs.
 However there is no support for windows.